 Mala Badi can be booked as a writer, lecturer, public speaker, performer and conceptual artist.

-Mamakil can be booked as a writer, artist, DJ, and community builder.
+MamaKil can be booked as a DJ and organizer.

 Marko Ivic (Maracaibo, Venezuela) is a pianist, physical performer and composer based in Amsterdam.
 His work fluctuates between music-making and an intuitive need for working with the body and images.
 He's moved by subjects such as identity, sexuality and the quest for belonging as part of the human existential nature.
 His musical language is inspired by minimalism and improvisation and is characterized by the use of live electronics and electro-acoustic setups.
 Marko has a particular interest in creating environments where music improvisation can support reflection and meditativeness.
 A practice he calls Reflective Music.
 A passion for performance arts and visuals has taken him to compose music for theatre, dance and film productions as well as to collaborate with directors like Espen Hjort and choreographers like Fernando Troya.
 Marko studied classical piano in Croatia and Live Electronic Studies at the Amsterdam Music Conservatory.